NeoGames4/AssemblyCompiler8080/README.md

 3. Edit the run configuration to specify arguments for the `main`-method as above (this process varies for each IDE).
 4. Run the project.
 The compiled hex code should be written to the destination file.

-## Known commands
+## Known instructions
-Please read the EP manual for more information about each command.
+Please read the EP manual for more information about each instruction.
 Also take a look at allowed registers for `N`, `E` and `O` below.
 <table style="undefined;table-layout: fixed; width: 1061px"><colgroup>
 <col style="width: 117px">
 <col style="width: 60px">